USS Aniwa: United States Navy service

+World War I

-World War IAniwa moved to the Mare Island Navy Yard at Vallejo, California, on 27 July 1918 to take on stores and embark the balance of her crew.
+Aniwa moved to the Mare Island Navy Yard at Vallejo, California, on 27 July 1918 to take on stores and embark the balance of her crew.
 She moved on to Port Costa, California, on 31 July 1918 and loaded a cargo of flour.
 Underway for the United States East Coast on 7 August 1918, Aniwa transited the Panama Canal on 23 August 1918 and, after clearing Cristóbal, Panama Canal Zone, early on 24 August 1918, shaped course for New York City.
 She reached Brooklyn, New York, on the afternoon of 4 September 1918.

 Earlier in 1918, United States Ambassador to Russia David R. Francis had urged the sending of shiploads of foodstuffs to Archangel in North Russia for a three-fold purpose: (1) to feed the local Russian population whose flow of provisions had been interrupted by the Czech Legion's occupation of the Trans-Siberian Railway; (2) to provide for the Allied representatives in the city of Vologda, Russia, should they retire northward; and (3) to create a favorable image of the United States in Russia.
-Accordingly, shortly after midday on 15 September 1918, Aniwa headed out to sea with her cargo of flour in a convoy bound ultimately for Archangel.Aniwa arrived off the mouth of the Dvina River on 11 October 1918 and ascended the river on 12 October 1918.
+Accordingly, shortly after midday on 15 September 1918, Aniwa headed out to sea with her cargo of flour in a convoy bound ultimately for Archangel.

+Aniwa arrived off the mouth of the Dvina River on 11 October 1918 and ascended the river on 12 October 1918.
 At 17:45 hours that day she made fast alongside the British merchant ship SS Grofe Castle, which in turn was moored to a wharf at Archangel.
 Aniwa immediately posted watches bow and stern to protect Aniwa and her cargo.
 On 14 October 1918, four soldiers—a corporal and three privates—reported to Aniwa to serve as an armed guard.

 An outbreak of influenza in Archangel curtailed shore leave for Aniwa's crew during certain periods of the ship's stay there.
 It even struck Aniwa's hospital corpsman, who had to be sent ashore for treatment in the American Red Cross hospital.
 To fill the gap created by his illness, the ships' doctors of U.S. Navy cargo ship USS West Gambo (ID-3220) and U.S. Navy cruiser USS Olympia (Cruiser No. 6) visited Aniwa and ministered to her sick.

 Unloading operations proceeded nearly without incident.
 However, on the afternoon of 23 October 1918, two Russian stevedores, obviously feeling the shortage of foodstuffs ashore, were caught trying to leave the ship with small quantities of Aniwa's cargo of flour.
 Then, on 5 November 1918, a sling broke, dropping a bale of hemp on a Russian stevedore.
-Fortunately, he was not badly hurt and was soon on his way to a Russian hospital for treatment.Aniwa got underway for the United States in ballast on the morning of 10 November 1918 with a small number of passengers embarked.
+Fortunately, he was not badly hurt and was soon on his way to a Russian hospital for treatment.

+Aniwa got underway for the United States in ballast on the morning of 10 November 1918 with a small number of passengers embarked.
 World War I ended the following day.